basm92/new_website/content/about/main/index.md

   ### Research Interests

   My research interests encompass economic history, political economy and institutional economics.
 I also love methodology, data science, deep learning, statistics, programming and web design.
-Over time, I created and maintain a number of R packages, which you can access here.
+Over time, I created and maintain a number of R and Python packages, which you can access here.

   ### This website